 Unfortunately, there is no known cure for RA, either in dogs or humans.
 As a pet owner, the most effective thing you can do for your four-legged friend is to manage his symptoms while preventing further wear and tear on his joints.

 This includes weight control, developing a safe exercise routine, and being mindful of his condition in order to maximize his mobility while protecting him from unnecessary pain or injury.
-Making your dog as comfortable as possible is ultimately the best medicine you can provide.
+Making your dog as comfortable as possible is ultimately the best medication you can provide.